What are hard skills and why are they important?

 - Project management

-The top five hard skills employers are looking for this coming year include:
+The top five hard skills employers are looking for this year include:

 - Project management: Understanding Agile development, scrums and productivity tools are a significant advantage in the job market.